PaddlePaddle/PaddleSeg/slim/quant/README.md

-Please refer to the [tutorial](../../docs/slim/quant/quant.md) for model quant.
+Please refer to the [tutorial](../../docs/slim/quant/quant.md) for model quantization.